Anish-M-code/websiteblocker/README.md

 To Install from [PyPI](https://pypi.org/project/websiteblocker/):

-Run the following commands in Windows powershell / command prompt to install from pypi:-
+Run the following commands in Windows powershell / command prompt / terminal to install from pypi:-

 ```
 pip install websiteblocker